Rider's Guide Text Page - Access Services : ASI

 Complaints

-Our staff devotes many hours to investigating complaints and resolving them.
-There is no limit on the number of complaints you can file.
+Our staff devotes many hours to investigating and resolving complaints.
+There is no limit on the number of concerns you can file.
+Providing specifics, such as dates and times, will help in the investigation of your concern.

 How to File a Complaint: As soon as possible after the event happened, write down all the information we will need to investigate your complaint: